ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/wp-graphql/readme.txt

 Appsero SDK **does not gather any data by default.** The SDK starts gathering basic telemetry data **only when a user allows it via the admin notice**.

+When you opt in, each telemetry request is sent to Appsero and a duplicate is sent in a non-blocking request to WPGraphQL-operated infrastructure at https://telemetry.wpgraphql.com (the same categories of data as described for Appsero below).

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).
+== Screenshots ==

+1. The WPGraphQL IDE — write a GraphQL query with schema-aware autocomplete, run it, and inspect the JSON response, timing, resolver count, and response headers.
+2. WPGraphQL settings — configure the GraphQL endpoint, batch queries, query depth limiting, debug mode, and more.

 == Upgrade Notice ==

+= 2.15.1 =

+**Security release.** Fixes a user-enumeration issue in the `sendPasswordResetEmail` mutation via the deprecated `user` payload field.
+Updating is recommended.
+See GHSA-jhh7-832h-f8hv.

 = 2.6.0 =

 **New Features**

-* feat: refactor experiment registry for better testability (https://github.com/jasonbahl/automation-tests/pull/3453)
+* feat: refactor experiment registry for better testability ([#3453](https://github.com/jasonbahl/automation-tests/pull/3453))

 **Other Changes**

-* ci: optimize CI matrix with minimal/full modes (https://github.com/jasonbahl/automation-tests/pull/3465)
+* ci: optimize CI matrix with minimal/full modes ([#3465](https://github.com/jasonbahl/automation-tests/pull/3465))
-* ci: evaluate Codecov alongside Coveralls for code coverage (https://github.com/jasonbahl/automation-tests/pull/3463)
+* ci: evaluate Codecov alongside Coveralls for code coverage ([#3463](https://github.com/jasonbahl/automation-tests/pull/3463))
-* ci: gitignore build directory and improve asset loading (https://github.com/jasonbahl/automation-tests/pull/3461)
+* ci: gitignore build directory and improve asset loading ([#3461](https://github.com/jasonbahl/automation-tests/pull/3461))
-* test: only apply URL rewriting for Codeception tests, not Playwright e2e (https://github.com/jasonbahl/automation-tests/pull/3460)
+* test: only apply URL rewriting for Codeception tests, not Playwright e2e ([#3460](https://github.com/jasonbahl/automation-tests/pull/3460))
-* test: bump Codeception to v3.7 (https://github.com/jasonbahl/automation-tests/pull/3456)
+* test: bump Codeception to v3.7 ([#3456](https://github.com/jasonbahl/automation-tests/pull/3456))
-* chore: update node, npm, and composer deps (https://github.com/jasonbahl/automation-tests/pull/3454)
+* chore: update node, npm, and composer deps ([#3454](https://github.com/jasonbahl/automation-tests/pull/3454))
-* ci: replace custom docker with wp-env (https://github.com/jasonbahl/automation-tests/pull/3451)
+* ci: replace custom docker with wp-env ([#3451](https://github.com/jasonbahl/automation-tests/pull/3451))

 = 2.0.0 =